richgel999/rdopng/README.md

 -lambda is the quality slider.
 Useful lambda values are roughly 1-20000, but values beyond approximately 500-1000 (depending on the image) will require fiddling with the level to compensate for artifacts.
 Higher levels are extremely slow because the current tool is single threaded.

-Most options work with both QOI and PNG.
-The -level option is only for PNG, and the -uber/-better options are only for QOI.
+Most options work with both QOI, LZ4I and PNG.
+The -level option is only for PNG, and the -uber/-better options are only for QOI/LZ4I.

 ### RDO LZ4 examples